How to prevent it

 There are many studies that are currently trying to better understand the connection between diet and prostate cancer.

-Nutrition plays an important role in the occurrence and progression of prostate cancer, despite the fact that the information discussed is only speculative and still under investigation.
+Nutrition possibly plays a role in the occurrence and progression of prostate cancer, despite the fact that the information discussed is only speculative and still under investigation.
 By eating a healthy diet, it is possible to achieve real results both in preventing prostate cancer and in slowing down its progression.

 We still don’t know if specific foods raise your risk of developing prostate cancer.
-However, some studies suggest that certain foods can raise your risk if you eat a lot of them.
+Some studies suggest that certain foods can raise your risk of being diagnosed with prostate cancer.

 Limiting certain foods